iAmmar7/paint-app-realtime/README.md

 # paint-app-realtime
 :boom: An effortless real-time paint application :boom:

-## Vercel + Heroku deployment
+## Vercel + ~Heroku~ Glitch deployment
 https://paint-app-realtime.vercel.app/

-> If you face issues with **WebSockets** on the above URL, then please try to refresh the Heroku server here https://api-paint-app-realtime.herokuapp.com/
+> If you face issues with **WebSockets** on the above URL, then please try to refresh the Glitch server here https://api-paint-app-realtime.glitch.me/

 ## Few cool features
  - Real-time drawing interaction with all the connected users :rainbow: